is Paint Protection Film (PPF)?

 cover materials only, leaving you with the expense of having the

-Paint Protection Film is found to be defective within five years,
+Paint Protection Film is found to be defective within the warranty period,

 Can I get it on my headlights & foglights?